b4stet/py_aqua/readme.md

         - `nb_rows` is the primary number of rows to create,
         - columns can be of type `text` or `qcm`,
         - `size` is the displayed width of a column, using the grid system, hence sum of sizes for a table should be 12
-- each item also has a `reviewer` part, listing accepted answers and their associated information for scoring and report:
+- each item also has a `reviewer` part, listing rules as a `qcm`, to deduce score and remediations from answers:
-    - keys are rendered as `qcm`, their name being the value of options, and a default `Not Reviewed` being automatically added
+    - `option` is the label, a default `Not Reviewed` being automatically added
     - `score` is the value assigned to the review option
     - `status` (eg. ok/ko/partial) corresponds to the class of the review option, and will be used to depict quiz performance in the report
     - `helper` is a sentence indicating in which case reviewer should select this option